rarebreed/rarebreed.github.io/_posts/2016-05-14-getting-started-with-purescript.md

 will use about half a gig of memory even if you set -Xmx=256.
 That's because once you add in [metaspace][-metaspace] and [stack space][-ss] (per thread), the memory usage will balloon up quite a bit.
 Javascript should take a lot less.

-Thirdly, and related to the first point, we need a java binding for dbus.
+Thirdly, and related to the first point, we need a js binding for dbus.
 Although a [Java library exists][-jdbus] for, dbus, it is unmaintained and relatively complicated.
 If anything can rival Java in terms of available libraries, it's javascript and python.
 In this specific case, the [javascript dbus library][-dbus-native] just seems to work (even if the documentation is somewhat lacking).
 Since our new project will be testing a [web based application][-cockpit], it